map0/sample-rest-api/README.md

 - The user will store this token on their client-side and send it for every request
 - We will validate this token, and if all is good, pass back information in JSON format

+- Try out:
+We have just 1 hardcoded user with the following creadentials:
+{ usernane: 'admin', password: 'password'}

 #changelog

 ##v0.0.9